-It seems that when the Army orders their standard combat boots, they do not really consider the comfort of the soldier.
+It seems that when the Army orders their standard combat boots, they do not consider the comfort of the soldier.
 Fortunately, you can do several things to improve the overall comfort of your boots.
 Here are five different tips and tricks to make your feet happy.

 2 – Use Insoles or Inserts